fnichol/emeril/README.md

 1. Tag a Git commit with a semantic version tag with the form `"v1.2.5"` (by default)
-2. Publish a versioned release of the cookbook to the [Community Site][community_site]
+2. Optionally publish a versioned release of the cookbook to the [Community Site][community_site]

 The Git tagging is currently accomplished via shell out, so Git must be